rachelcoonley/1.6-doc-updates/README.md

 It only takes one command and a few minutes to install and launch Rancher Server.
 Once installed, you can open a web browser to access the Rancher UI.

 > **Note:** We recommend configuring [access control](http://rancher.com/docs/rancher/v1.6/en/configuration/access-control/).
-Otherwise, your UI and API is available to anyone can access your IP address.
+Otherwise, your UI and API is available to anyone who can access your IP address.

 #### To Launch Rancher Server: